-1. As measured in Parts Per Million Defective (PPM)

-2. Supplier Dissatisfier (SD)

-3. Premium Freight Number of Occurrences

-4. Customer Disruptions (Spill, hold, stock-out, stop ship)

-Scope: The RS Supplier Performance Scorecard applies to a select group of RS will include the Critical Suppliers listed and identified each year as determined by spend (\$) and quality risk.
+- 1. As measured in Parts Per Million Defective (PPM) - 2.
+Supplier Dissatisfier (SD) - 3.
+Premium Freight Number of Occurrences - 4.
+Customer Disruptions (Spill, hold, stock-out, stop ship) - Scope: The RS Supplier Performance Scorecard applies to a select group of RS Suppliers we believe to be critical links in our supply chain.
+Generally, this will include the Critical Suppliers listed and identified each year as determined by spend (\$) and quality risk.